-2. In accordance with its powers under the provisions of the Charter and Bye-Laws, and regulations made by the Council.
-CILEx will delegate to IPS responsibility for the rights of audience and litigation qualification scheme for Associate Prosecutors.
+2. In accordance with its powers under its Memorandum and Articles of Association CILEx will delegate to IPS responsibility for the rights of audience and litigation qualification scheme for Associate Prosecutors.

 THE RIGHTS OF AUDIENCE AND LITIGATION CERTIFICATES

 - 3. An Associate Prosecutor member of CILEx in good standing may apply to be granted the following Certificates: - (a) A Level 1 Rights of Audience and Litigation Certificate in Criminal Proceedings (Level 1 certificate); - (b) A Level 2 Rights of Audience and Litigation Certificate in Criminal Proceedings (Level 2 Certificate). - 4.
 The rights exercisable by Associate Prosecutors holding these Certificates are set out below: